jpromanonet/racingRetroGame/README.md

 # racingRetroGame
-A classic retro racing game using the retroGameEngine.
+A classic retro racing game using the retroConsoleGameEngine.